How Foreigners Can Stay Long Term in Laos: Visa Options Explained

 The LA-B2 Route: How It Works in Practice

-The LA-B2 is officially a labour and work visa — issued to foreign nationals formally employed by a registered Lao entity, with a foreign labour quota approval and work permit from the Ministry of Labour and Social Welfare.
+The LA-B2 is officially a labour and work visa — issued to foreign nationals formally employed by a registered Lao entity, with a foreign labour quota approval and work permit from the Ministry of Labour and Social Welfare (ກະຊວງແຮງງານ ແລະ ສະຫວັດດີການສັງຄົມ).
 That is the official category definition.
+The full process for formally employed foreigners is covered in the dedicated LA-B2 work visa article.

-For those using the agent-managed route: Practitioners commonly report that retirees over 50 obtain an LA-B2 through a sponsor without a work permit.
-No proof of income, pension, or savings is typically required.
-The sponsor handles all documentation and government submissions; the applicant does not attend the immigration office.
+For those using the sponsored route: Practitioner sources commonly report that retirees over 50 obtain an LA-B2 through a sponsor without a work permit.
+No proof of income, pension, or savings is typically required by the sponsoring company.
+The sponsor commonly handles most documentation and government submissions, and practitioner sources report that in many cases the applicant does not need to attend the immigration office in person.
+Confirm the exact handling process with the sponsor before proceeding.

 For formally employed foreigners: The standard LA-B2 applies with an employment contract, quota approval, and work permit issued by the Ministry of Labour and Social Welfare.

 On tax obligations: Long-stay residents should not assume any particular tax treatment based on where their income originates.
-Under Lao law, foreigners staying more than 183 days who receive remuneration from abroad are obligated to pay personal income tax.
-Cross-border tax obligations in Laos are not straightforward.
-Seek qualified local tax advice before drawing any conclusions about your obligations.
+Under Lao tax law, foreigners staying more than 183 days who receive remuneration from abroad are obligated to pay personal income tax.
+This obligation is established in the Lao Law on Income Tax and confirmed by international tax summaries.
+Cross-border tax obligations in Laos are not straightforward — seek qualified local tax advice before drawing any conclusions about your obligations.

 Renewing the LA-B2

-Renewal requires no border exit.
+Practitioner sources report that renewal requires no border exit.
 At least two weeks before your current authorisation expires, contact your sponsor, provide original documents, and pay the renewal fee.
-Processing takes 7–14 working days.
-The $100 confirmation letter is a one-time cost — it does not apply to renewals.
-Extensions can be done indefinitely.
+Processing commonly takes 7–14 working days.
+The confirmation letter fee is a one-time cost — it does not apply to renewals.
+Practitioner sources report that renewals can continue year to year, though no official source confirms this is guaranteed indefinitely.

 The NI-B2 Business Visa